ourtownamerica/ot-artwork-canvas/README.md

 ##### Usage:

-Just copy the `ot-artwork-canvas.jsx` file and update the paths to dependencies.
+Just copy the `ot-artwork-canvas.jsx` file and update the paths to depsendencies.

 ```jsx
 <OTArtCanvas